Stay Cool Italian Style

 05.

-Like its namesake, the legendary Italian tenor Mr Enrico Caruso, this brand takes tailoring staples and makes them sing or, in the case of its signature soft-construction Butterfly jacket, soar.
+Like its namesake, the legendary Italian tenor Mr Enrico , this brand takes tailoring staples and makes them sing or, in the case of its signature soft-construction , soar.
 It began in the 1950s as a small bespoke business, and grew to become a leading manufacturer of ready-to-wear menswear lines for many fashion powerhouses, so it’s no surprise that its own-label offering has become an in-the know favourite among the cognoscenti for its painstaking attention to detail.
-This reaches its apogee in the aforementioned Butterfly jacket – unstructured and unlined, and gossamer-light, but with a powerful presence, particularly in the sprightly summer colours, including a bright blue redolent of the seas off the Amalfi coast – which is exclusive to our collection.
+This reaches its apogee in the aforementioned Butterfly jacket – unstructured and unlined, and gossamer-light, but with a powerful presence, particularly in the sprightly summer colours, including a bright blue redolent of the seas off the – which is exclusive to our collection.